mapbox/geojsonhint/README.md

 [![Build Status](https://secure.travis-ci.org/mapbox/geojsonhint.png?branch=master)](http://travis-ci.org/mapbox/geojsonhint)

-# geojson lint in js
+# geojsonhint: complete standards-based validation for geojson

 A [lint](http://bit.ly/12jjJyW) tool for the [GeoJSON](http://www.geojson.org/)
 standard. geojsonhint is written _to the standard_, with no missing or additional